 In particular, the lower half has quite complicated parts, so I used matte black this time as a primer.

-In addition, I am a little disappointed that there is no decal in this kit.
 I found a surplus of a kit I had built up before and put it on.
+In addition, I am a little disappointed that this kit has no decal.
 I think it’s the mark of the Soviet Guards.

 (2022/02/01)

 The Panda Hobby Object 279 has been completed.
-It was developed as a heavy tank considering its activity under nuclear war, and it has 4 caterpillars and good running performance.
-Its unique shape was designed to prevent it from falling sideways even in the blast of a nuclear explosion.
-It’s like downforce racing cars?
+It was developed as a heavy tank considering its activity under nuclear war, and it has four caterpillars and good running performance.
+Its unique shape was designed to prevent it from falling sideways, even in the blast of a nuclear explosion.
+Is it like downforce racing cars?

-Because of the complicated structure, the cost was high, and it was not mass-manufactured.
+Because of the complicated structure, the cost was high, and not mass-manufactured.
 It is a tank that gives a strong impression that we cannot forget once we see it.
-It’s kind of vicious-looking.
+It’s vicious-looking.

-Armed with a 130 mm tank gun, it was very powerful for that time.
+Armed with a 130 mm tank gun, it was mighty at that time.
 Does this mean that money doesn’t matter?
 Because it is a prototype tank, they challenge anything.

-I tried to make the headlights transparent by applying clear after silver paint, but it was a bit unreasonable.
-It was a bit regrettable that it was actually more realistic to cut out and insert the clear parts.
+I tried to make the headlights transparent by painting clear after silver paint, but it was a bit unreasonable.
+It was a bit regrettable that cutting out and inserting the clear parts was more realistic.

-The gun barrel is quite long, so it seems difficult to handle it.
+The gun barrel is quite long, so it doesn’t seem easy to handle.
 As a standard tank, I think the turret is backward when transporting.

 Caterpillar is a little stained and then lightly dry brushed with metallic.
 I thought there might be a hole in the tooth of the track, but it looks like this.

 Other than this kit, I have only made Tunguska at Panda Hobby.
 I can’t say it’s high quality, but it looks pretty cool when completed.
+It must be somewhat easy to make.
 But unfriendly instructions and parts that don’t fit well will make more and more modelers reluctant to buy kits from the same manufacturer and not sell well.
-It is very important that it is somewhat easy to make.
 It seems that this manufacturer has stopped its activities.
-It was a manufacturer that I was not familiar with, but when I hear that plastic model manufacturers are going out of business, I feel sad.
-I would like to expect that there will be new manufacturers who will entertain us in various ways.
+It was a manufacturer that I was not familiar with, but when I heard that plastic model manufacturers were going out of business, I felt sad.
+I want to expect that there will be new manufacturers who will entertain us in various ways.

 (2022/02/06)